In this chapter, you learn how to…

 Creating and Funding Your Artistic Projects

-It is easy to fall into a mindset of with our artistic work.
+It is easy to fall into a mindset of scarcity with our artistic work.
 In other words, we assume opportunities and resources are limited (Covey, 1989).
-But if we can learn to create our own opportunities and build a robust network of support, we can instead live in a world of .
+But if we can learn to create our own opportunities and build a robust network of support, we can instead live in a world of abundance.
 We can find and generate value for ourselves and our work by designing and embracing our own unique paths.

 Shifting focus from scarcity to abundance enables us to to discover the infinite number of approaches

-Shifting focus from to enables us to discover an infinite number of approaches to building a sustainable artistic career.
+Shifting focus from scarcity to abundance enables us to discover an infinite number of approaches to building a sustainable artistic career.
 The key lies in the connections between your artistic work and the community around you.
 Perhaps the most crucial element involves funding your work in a way that not only compensates you for your time, but also sustains your artistic process and creativity moving forward.

 Again, channel the abundance mindset.
 There are people and organizations in your community who want to support your artistic work.
 It’s your job to connect with them.

 Many avenues to funding are available.
-However, this book focuses on the process, in large part because applying for grant funding requires a multi-faceted skill set.
+However, this book focuses on the grant writing process, in large part because applying for grant funding requires a multi-faceted skill set.
 In addition to the artistic skills you’ve worked so hard to hone over the course of many years, it involves ideation, research, project development, logistics, collaboration, and communication, to start.
 Fortunately, these skills are not just for grant writing.
 They are your groundwork for independence and autonomy as a creative person.
 They offer the ability to build what you want, where you want, when you want, with the collaborators you want.

 Ultimately, this power to create and fund your projects from the ground up gives you agency not just in your creative work, but in ways you choose to design your life and career (Stanford d.school).